-Purpose: To develop and maintain a list of local, viable, prioritized transportation projects in accordance with the MPO's Long-Range Transportation Plan;

-and, ensure the effective utilization of federal financial assistance.
+To develop and maintain a list of local, viable, prioritized transportation projects in accordance with the MPO's Long-Range Transportation Plan; and, ensure the effective utilization of federal financial assistance.

-Previous Work: The MPO has worked with local stakeholders to ensure timely delivery of projects thru the TIP adoption and amendment processes.
-The MPO completed the preparation and adoption of the FY 2021-2024 TIP in May 2020.
-The MPO continues to review and amend the TIP as warranted; all program of projects identified in the current FY 2021-2024 period.
+The MPO has worked with local stakeholders to ensure timely delivery of projects thru the TIP adoption and amendment processes.
+The MPO completed the preparation and adoption of the FY 2024-2027 TIP in May 2023.
+The MPO continues to review and amend the TIP as warranted; all TIP amendments are posted to the Agency website.

+The MPO will continue to support and cooperate with ODOT to deliver the program of projects identified in the current FY 2024-2027 period.
 The MPO will complete periodic revisions and administrative amendments to the TIP and publish an annual listing of federally obligated transportation projects.

 The MPO will continue a process to evaluate and revise the MPOs Transportation Project Selection Process to better reflect FHWA/FTA performance measures and the MPOs LRTP to ensure candidate projects are consistent with the Process.
-The MPO will support and deliver the 4-year program of projects for the FY 2021-2024 period as per 23 CFR 450.324 and in compliance with the Agency's PPP, Title VI programming, and EJ analyses.
-Therein the MPO will document the review and approval of all projects in the TIP and produce documentation of the document's fiscal constraint.
+The MPO will support and deliver the 4-year program of projects for the FY 2024-2027 period as per 23 CFR 450.324 and in compliance with the Agency's PPP, Title VI programming, and EJ analyses.

+Therein, the MPO will document the review and approval of all projects in the TIP and produce documentation of the document's fiscal constraint.
 Special emphasis will be placed upon the maintenance of the TIP Financial Plan, fiscal constraints, and an approved obligated annual element.
-The MPO will assess fiscal controls and balance the financial demands of local projects with available federal funding by utilizing one or a combination of approaches including (1) borrowing between annual SAC budgets: (2) carrying funding over to accumulate funding for a higher cost project; (3) employing the use of ODOT/OARC policy on sharing Obligation Authority; and, (4) capping its federal participation in local projects.
-The MPO is committed to an openended, evolving public involvement process that will be refined and revised as comments from our stakeholders are received.
+The MPO will assess fiscal controls and balance the financial demands of local projects with available federal funding by utilizing one or a combination of approaches including (1) borrowing between annual SAC budgets; (2) carrying funding over to accumulate funding for a higher cost project; (3) employing the use of ODOT/OARC policy on sharing Obligation Authority; and, (4) capping its federal participation in local projects.
+The MPO is committed to an open-ended, evolving public involvement process that will be refined and revised as comments from our stakeholders are received.